Harry Coe (attorney): Career in law

+Death

 He committed suicide on July 13, 2000, dying in Tampa, Florida.
 The media's involvement in his suicide was highly scrutinized, as some believed its "hound[ing]" of Coe about "allegations and innuendos" led him to kill himself.
 Others opined he received "unfair treatment ... from the media."
 Said his former wife: "I'm not saying the media caused him to go to his death, but they certainly were a part of it.
 I'll always believe that."
 Considerable flak was taken by WFLA-TV reporter Steve Andrews, who released a story on Coe prior to his death.

 Robert DuBoise controversy

 Robert DuBoise, who was wrongfully convicted of rape and murder of Barbara Grams on August 18, 1983, and sentenced to death by judge Harry Coe, was exonerated and released on August 27, 2020 after spending 37 years in jail.